05 Mar Stepfamilies: When the Parent Doesn’t Parent (Part 2)

 “You can not change what you refuse to acknowledge.”

 Your spouse’s response will take you into one of three directions.
-If he/she is:
+If he/she is

 3- Join a stepmom/stepdad group that can help you to learn if you are being too strict with your spouses kids, or if he/she is too lenient.
 Attending a stepmom retreat will help you learn alongside other stepmoms who are also learning.
 For the next event click here

 This should NOT be a group that merely commiserates about the ex spouse.
 But rather fellow stepparents who truly seek to grow in their role, and learn how to discern whether a situation is a “Hill to Die On” or something that you must overlook.

 Remember, stepparents see the child through the lens of responsibility, “I want your son to learn what it means to be responsible for his actions.” and the parent sees that same child through the lens of love, “I want my child to know they are loved no matter what they do.”